 Generally, if your organisation is a tax charity, it's exempt from income tax.
-You do not need to file an income tax return unless we request one or you have income that is not covered by the exemption.
+You do not need to file an income tax return unless we request one or you have income not covered by the exemption.
 You need to be registered by Charities Services to be eligible for an income tax exemption.

-If your organisation is not a tax charity or is a tax charity but receives non-exempt income, it will be required to file a return You must include a copy of the financial accounts with the tax return.
-You must include a copy of the financial accounts with the tax return.
-Instead of accounts, you can use our Schedule of business income - IR3B or Rental income schedule - IR3R form to work out the gross income and allowable deductions for these activities.
-We also provide an Financial statements summary - IR10 form, which you can use instead of sending us a set of accounts.
-Using an IR10 will speed up the tax return processing time.
+If your organisation is not a tax charity or is a tax charity but receives non-exempt income, it will be required to file a return You must include a copy of the financial accounts or you can use our Schedule of business income - IR3B or Rental income - IR3R form to work out the gross income and allowable deductions for these activities.
+We also provide a Financial statements summary - IR10 form, which you can use instead a set of accounts.

 Companies must file an IR4 tax return, estates or trusts must file an IR6 tax return, and any other society or association must file an IR 9 tax return.
-If your organisation does not receive a taxpack, you can order one by calling our 0800 self-service numbers - see page 41.
+Returns can be filed along with your financial accounts (including IR3B, IR3R and IR10) in myIR.

-If your organisation has a balance date between October and March, you must send your tax return to us by 7 July.
-For other approved balance dates (see page 21), send us the return by the seventh day of the fourth month after your balance date.
+If your organisation has a balance date between October and March, you must file your tax return to us by 7 July.
+For other approved balance dates (see page 21), file the return by the 7th day of the 4th month after your balance date.